We have an overriding philosophy that guides our culture and sits at the heart of everything we do.

 Nothing has changed in that respect.
 The same applies today as it did in those fledgling days, late at night, fiddling with temperature controls on a hijacked hotpoint fridge.
 We still strive to push the boundaries of our craft.
 We still are on that intrepid journey of unlimited possibilities.
 We still ask the questions - what if we try this and this or even this! (no maybe not that)

 We have the same approach to exploration now as we did then.
 The same commitment to creativity and precision.
 We hold the same values and still do what we know works best.
 We stay true to our beginnings and these early ideals.
-Which is why we continue to pilot brew and acid test every drop we create to let only the best of the best make it through.
+Which is why we continue to pilot brew and acid test every drop we create to let only the best of the best make it through to a commercial release.

-Commercial Releases (R#'s) are the result of this explorative R&D. When we have a beer that we feel is too good to not share, then it makes it onto our larger 20BBL setup and eventually out into the public domain.
+Our commercial releases (R#'s) are the result of this explorative R&D. When we have a beer that we feel is too good to not share, then it makes it onto our larger 15BBL setup and eventually out into the public domain.
+Some times it stays around for a while but mostly we change it up.
+Keep moving and exploring and discovering.